korreckj328/MathKid_Adventures/README.md

 The assets were purchased from [Kenney](https://kenney.itch.io)

+### The game can be played here [https://korreckj328.github.io/MathKid-Adventures-Game-Site/]

 Please enjoy and check back often for updates as things are moving and being added most days.